Goos8855/CSCI201-Final/README.md

 - Provides a terminal-based menu for library-goers to interact with the system
 - Saves and stores information about books and patrons
 - Allows for a self-service experience for users to check out and return their books through the system
-- Utilizes classes, structures, exception handing, headers, and a variety of other concepts covered throughout the quarter
+- Utilizes classes, structures, exception handing, headers, and a variety of other concepts covered throughout the term
+- Allows patrons to store and access user records for books checked out, id, account name, etc.

 Compilation & Execution:
 1. "g++ main.cpp library.cpp patron.cpp transaction.cpp book.cpp -o program"